-A little over 10 km (3 to 4 hrs walking) of spectacular, cliff-top walking with the sparkling, azure Aegean sea stretching for miles before your eyes—if you’re going to hike in Santorini, this one is not to be missed.
+The hike includes spectacular, cliff-top walking with the sparkling, azure Aegean sea stretching for miles before your eyes—if you’re going to hike in Santorini, this one is not to be missed.

-Start off at the Archeological Centre in Fira and head northwest toward Firostephani and the Church of Saint Gerasimos.
+Start off at the Archeological Centre in Fira and head northwest toward Firostefani and the Church of Saint Gerasimos.
 While there are often many tourists to start, most stop fairly early and you’ll soon find yourself surrounded only by the splendour of Santorini.

-Pass the Covent of Saint Nicholas, a remarkable monument, and continue through Imerovigli, enjoying the astonishing views of the famous Skaros rock (if you’re feeling adventurous, its an exciting climb offering some of the finest views).
+Follow the inland road through the village of Firostefani; you will pass the Covent of Saint Nicholas, a remarkable monument, and continue through Imerovigli, enjoying the astonishing views of the famous Skaros rock (if you’re feeling adventurous, its an exciting climb offering some of the finest views).
 The Skaros Restaurant in Imerovigli is ideal for a gourmet break.

 Continue north past the Chapel of Saint Antony and the Chapel of Prophet Elias (both worth a visit and make for a well-deserved break with mesmerising vistas of Thirasia and the Caldera), along a short stretch of road and the dry stone walls until your reach the picturesque sight of Oia.

 Top Tip: Check in at the five star Canaves Oia Hotel and continue to enjoy great gourmet dining and scenic sea views!

 This is a hike that combines many of the most exciting elements of Santorini: sailing, the volcano, the hot-springs, the views.

 Starting from Fira, take the switch-backing path down the cliff to the Old Port (save taking the cable car for the way back up), a place of beauty and charm where you can hop aboard a boat tour that will take you across the Caldera to the volcano on Nea Kameni.